Understand how people across the world feel vastly varying emotions when looking at the same colours.

 Red is the most exciting colour, isn’t it?
 It is the colour of love, danger, high emotions, danger, heat and…err…tomatoes.
 In many different cultures it is all about good luck, prosperity and happiness.
 What’s not to like about red?
-This is the colour that is often accompanied by a vibrant English voice over and some sensual images.
+This is the colour that is often accompanied by a vibrant sounds and some sensual images.

 Well, if you are dealing with African countries then it can be associated with death and aggression there.
 It is classed as the colour of mourning in South Africa, while in Russia it is strongly linked to communism.
 This is a powerful colour that stokes emotions and need to be used carefully in any country or culture.

 White means purity, but mourning as well

 Could a switch to pure and simple white be a good move?
 In Western countries this colour is used to represent the purity and elegance of a new bride.
 On the other hand, Korea is one of several countries where it is used for mourning purposes.
 White is linked to death and bad luck across much of Asia.

 It is also a colour that makes us think of the basics in life.
 A white feather or a white flag can also mean cowardice or surrender too.
 In Japan white means sacred and pure but in India it can bring to mind the cycle of death and rebirth.
 At the opposite end of the scale, black is seen is bringing bad luck in India.
 This is why a Japanese company had to change the colour of their scooters from black in India, as no-one wanted to buy an unlucky scooter.